 Rosenstein seemed to mean that literally and figuratively, court documents show.
 According to one indictment, alleged gang member Tavon White had a sexual relationship with four jail guards while he was incarcerated.

 He impregnated all four of them and they all helped him smuggle items in prison, according to the indictment.

 One of the guards had "Tavon" tattooed on her wrist, the indictment said.

 In January, White summed up his standing in the prison while talking on a cell phone that had been smuggled in, the indictment says

-Correctional officers were allegedly bribed to smuggle in drugs, cell phones and other prohibited objects, which they hid underneath their clothes, "inside body cavities," even in sandwiches, the indictment said.
+Correctional officers were allegedly "bribed" to smuggle in drugs, cell phones and other prohibited objects, which they hid underneath their clothes, "inside body cavities," even in sandwiches.

 Some inmates who weren't part of the gang had to pay protection money -- or more accurately, their relatives on the outside did -- authorities claim.